| Important note: Images and videos posted on this

 what is Ours, morally and legally” (Balabkins, p.94).[33]
 The statement received much of support from

+the Israeli citizens.
 The difficulty that faced Israel was how Germany in 1949, suffering from post-WWII economic downfall, was able to make

 an agreement.
 Factories, homes and lives were destroyed, and Germany did not have the financial ability to recuperate by 1949.